Zach-GH/Ada/README.md

 1. Using my Macbook (ARM), I used a tool called Parallels to spin up a virtual machine of Debian Linux.

-2. I opened a Terminal and used the following commands
+2. I opened Terminal and used the following commands

 apt search libaws
 apt search gprbuild